-MAP i.e. Minimum Advertised Price is the least amount a retailer company can advertise for sale.
+MAP i.e. Minimum Advertised Price is the least amount a retail company can advertise for sale.
 Products that sell for less than their MAP price can severely impact retailers.
 It has also melted down a brand in the eyes of consumers.
-Hence, it is necessary to keep track of competitors MAP price.
+Hence, it is necessary to keep track of competitors’ MAP prices.

 #9 Shoppers Behavior Prediction

-AI technology allows retailers to use behavioral economics and create a personalized approach for each and every shopper.
-For example, retailer Personali has an AI platform, which analyzes the emotions and psychology of each consumer to improve sales.
+AI technology allows retailers to use behavioral economics and create a personalized approach for every shopper.
+For example, an AI platform analyzes the emotions and psychology of each consumer to improve sales.

 #10 Smart Shelves and Digital Racks

-Artificial Intelligence is completing transforming the way humans shop and check for the suitable products in the store.
+Artificial Intelligence is completely transforming the way humans shop and check for suitable products in the store.
 Now, using smart and digital racks, it’s easy to search for the right products, style recommendations, and product details depending on their preferences.

-AI has begun to change the face of the retail irrevocably throughout the retail value chain.
-Hence, forward thinking retailers are finding enormous opportunities to achieve a competitive edge, by transforming customer experience and in-store operations.
+Artificial intelligence has a bright future in the retail industry.
+AI has begun to change the every face of the retail sector throughout the value chain.
+The value of artificial intelligence for retail in 2022 has surpassed what one expected.
+Hence, forward-thinking retailers are finding enormous opportunities to achieve a competitive edge, by transforming customer experience and in-store operations.

 Need Help to Build AI Solutions for Your Retail Venture?